-As a group, our directors and executive officers beneficially own, or control or direct, directly or indirectly, a total of 359,170 Subordinate Voting Shares and 21,840,000 Multiple Voting Shares, representing approximately (i) 53.0% of the Shares (on a non-diluted basis) outstanding as of the date hereof and (ii) 81.6% of the voting power attached to the Shares (on a non-diluted basis) as of the date hereof.
-The foregoing does not take into account Shares to be issued upon the potential exercise of stock options or Shares held by the Employee Trust.
+As a group, our directors and executive officers beneficially own, or control or direct, directly or indirectly, a total of 315,172 Subordinate Voting Shares and 21,840,000 Multiple Voting Shares, representing approximately (i) 53.6% of the Shares (on a non-diluted basis) outstanding as of the date hereof and (ii) 82.1% of the voting power attached to the Shares (on a non-diluted basis) as of the date hereof.
+The foregoing does not take into account Shares to be issued upon the potential exercise or settlement of securities issued pursuant to our omnibus incentive plan Shares held by the Employee Trust.